kuehnd96/portfolio/diary.md

 ### Come along as I plan, design, implement, and support software for a massive increase in my online presence

+6/18/2023

+Well, that was a big gap in updates on this project.
+Here is what I have been up to:

+I have been updating the ADR file.
+The ADR file holds the place where I compose my architecture decisions regarding this project.
+The updates to this file are the tip of the iceberg as I have been thinking a lot about the technical trade-offs of this project.
+I am near completion of the ADR file.
+The last two decisions are CSS framework and how much data is served by persisted storage and an API.
+I am leaning heavily toward bootstrap for the CSS since I like using that with my [Angular training](https://github.com/kuehnd96/rocket_hackweek_Q1_2022) last year more than my experience with Tailwind in a green-field C# project with Angular back in 2021 for a consulting client.
+The other decision brings me to another noteworthy thing that happened in the last few months.

+In late May I consumed Microsoft's Build Developer Conference virtually from my home office.
+I consumed a lot of content on AI and what Microsoft offers in this area.
+My mind started racing about how AI could be applied to my work at Rocket Mortgage and to this side project.
+I hatched an idea that would require data of my career experience to be served by an API.
+Perhaps this is the way to go right away with this portfolio site?
+This way I can set myself up later for more ways of using this data?
+I am leaning toward this as my decision regarding this static data/persisted storage data decision.
+Either way, I am chomping at the bit to get my hands dirty with Microsoft's newer AI offerings.
+This would be phase two of this project.

+The other thing I have been doing is making progress in my [Blazor book](https://www.oreilly.com/library/view/learning-blazor/9781098113230/).
+While admitting this progess has been tiny I am encouraged by a new desire to work on this project coupled with increased time to do it since it now summer time.
+Now that the busiest time of the year as a parent is over I will hold myself to making a lot more progress on this project in the next few months than I have since in the 5 or so months since I hatched this project.
+I invite anyone reading this to hold me to this, too.

 2/7/2023

 I know I have not updated this in a while.
 There is good news and bad news on this front: